Curtea de Argeș,

 I smile to see that photograph of the motorcycle parked on the shoulder.
 There was no traffic and nothing to worry about.

 Udvardszállás, Serbia.
 This town has two names listed.
 I saw as many as five names for some towns.
-I'm sill riding the old highway, so I am confident that it will remain (mostly) paved.
+I'm still riding the old highway, so I am confident that it will remain (mostly) paved.

 Jasenovo, Serbia.
 It's here that my old road runs into the newer road.
 It's still just two lanes, but the pavement is much better.